zapabob/ROCm/README.md

   * Intel Xeon E3 v3 or newer CPUs;
   * Intel Core i7 v4, Core i5 v4, Core i3 v4 or newer CPUs (i.e. Haswell family or newer).

-For FIJI and Polaris GPU's the ROCm Platform leverages PCIe Atomics (Fetch ADD, Compare and SWAP, Unconditional SWAP, AtomicsOpCompletion).
+For Fiji and Polaris GPU's the ROCm platform leverages PCIe Atomics (Fetch and Add, Compare and Swap, Unconditional Swap, AtomicsOp Completion).
 [PCIe atomics](https://github.com/RadeonOpenCompute/RadeonOpenCompute.github.io/blob/master/ROCmPCIeFeatures.md)
-PCIe Atomics are only supported on PCIe Gen3 Enabled CPUs and PCIe Gen3 Switches like Broadcom PLX.
+PCIe Atomics are only supported on PCIe Gen3 enabled CPUs and PCIe Gen3 switches like Broadcom PLX.
 When you install your GPUs make sure you install them in a fully PCIe Gen3 x16 or x8, x4 or x1  slot attached either directly to the CPU's Root I/O controller or via a PCIe switch directly attached to the CPU's Root I/O controller.
-In our experience many issues stem from trying to use consumer motherboards which provide Physical x16 Connectors that are electrically connected as e.g. PCIe Gen2 x4 connected via the Southbridge PCIe I/O controller.
+In our experience many issues stem from trying to use consumer motherboards which provide physical x16 connectors that are electrically connected as e.g. PCIe Gen2 x4 connected via the Southbridge PCIe I/O controller.